 Who sent them packin?
 Bebe Zahara Benet

 No T, no shade, no pink lemonade (Jasmine Masters – 2015), but Rebecca Glasscock made the final three of season one and Ongina was relegated to fifth place… How?
 The beloved star became the franchise’s first official robbed queen when she undeservedly found herself in the bottom two on the inaugural season’s sixth episode with Bebe Zahara Benet, who beat her in a lip-sync to Stronger by Britney Spears.
-The previous week, Ongina won her second challenge – more than any other contestant at that point – and left fans in tears when she came out as HIV-positive.
+The previous week, Ongina won her second challenge – more than any other contestant at that point – and bravely came out as HIV-positive to RuPaul and her fellow contestants, creating a much-needed discussion about attitudes and stigmas towards those living with HIV.
 She could’ve gone all the way.